the-crypt-keeper/tldw/README.md

   6. `media_summary.db` - SQLite DB that stores all the data ingested, transcribed, and summarized.
   7. `prompts.db` - SQLite DB that stores all the prompts.
   8. `App_Function_Libraries` Folder - Folder containing the applications function libraries
+  9. `Docs` - Folder containing documentation for the application
-  9. `Tests` Folder - Folder containing tests for the application (ha.)
+  10. `Tests` Folder - Folder containing tests for the application (ha.)
-  10. `Helper_Scripts` - Folder containing helper scripts for the application
+  11. `Helper_Scripts` - Folder containing helper scripts for the application
+        * `DB-Related` folder
+        * `Installer_Scripts` folder
+        * `Parsing_Files` folder
+        * `Prompts` folder
-  11. `models` - Folder containing the models for the speaker diarization LLMs
+  12. `models` - Folder containing the models for the speaker diarization LLMs
-  12. `tldw-original-scripts` - Original scripts from the original repo
+  13. `tldw-original-scripts` - Original scripts from the original repo
 - **What's in the original repo?**
   - `summarize.py` - download, transcribe and summarize audio
     1. First uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download audio(optionally video) from supplied URL